kaspar-gestalt/nvim-config/README.md

 # Usage instructions

 To use this neovim config, `git pull` it into `~/.config/nvim`.
 Make sure your neovim installation is 0.9.4.
 To install it on Linux, download `nvim.appimage 0.9.4` from https://github.com/neovim/neovim/releases and chmod it and move it to /usr/bin/nvim.
 Then run `:PackerSync` in nvim to install all the dependencies.
+For live grep to work, ripgrep needs to be installed.